 If the FT initial mobility domain association is used, then the PMKR1Name in the RSNE in the (Re)Association Response frame is checked to be included and identical to the value that is sent in the (Re)Association Request frame.
 If the check fails, the EPP non-AP MLD shall discard the response.

-If the FT initial mobility domain association is used and in the (Re)Association Response frame the RSNE fields other than the Length field, the PMKID Count field and the PMKID List field corresponding to each link are not identical to the corresponding RSNE fields of the link in the Beacon or Probe Response frames received from the corresponding AP affiliated with the EPP AP MLD or in the multi-link probe response received from the EPP AP MLD, the EPP non-AP MLD shall discard the response.
+If the FT initial mobility domain association is used and in the (Re)Association Response frame the RSNE fields other than the Length field, the PMKID Count field and the PMKID List field corresponding to each link are not identical to the corresponding RSNE fields of the link in the Beacon or Probe Response frames (#2281) from the corresponding AP affiliated with the EPP AP MLD or in the multi-link probe response received from the EPP AP MLD, the EPP non-AP MLD shall discard the response.

 If IEEE 802.1X Authentication utilizing Authentication frame is used, and the RSN capabilities fields of the RSNE received in the (Re)Association Response frame is not identical to the RSN capabilities fields of the RSNE received in the second Authentication frame, the EPP non-AP MLD shall discard the response.